Wakeup Call on Cat Oral Health

 That means only an estimated 15 percent of cats have reasonably healthy mouths.

-Those are really really REALLY crappy odds.
+Those are REALLY crappy odds.
 Darn it all to heck, huh?
 And most cats eat dry food – so obviously, dry food isn’t helping prevent periodontal disease.

 I’m not wedded solely to numbers as a guideline for gauging my cat’s health or deciding what I should or should not do for them, but that’s a sobering statistic.